sp-22/askChatGPT/README.md

 # askChatGPT
 chatgpt browser extension, to improve workflow.

+⚠️ Note: This is a legacy project from January 2023.
+It was built during the "early days" of ChatGPT to bridge the gap between search and AI.
+Due to changes in OpenAI's security and Chrome's Manifest V3, this may no longer function as intended.
+It's preserved here as a snapshot of early AI workflow tools!

 It has two key features:
 1) Shows Google search query response from ChatGPT
 ![Screen Recording - 4 January 2023](https://user-images.githubusercontent.com/68839235/210546594-524daf6f-a023-4bb3-a93a-c0dd2de441a4.gif)